 The U.S. will probably seek to bring Iran back to international talks in the first quarter of 2013, renewing focus on the issue and adding to the so-called oil-price risk premium, Michael Wittner, the New York-based head of commodities research at Societe Generale SA, said in a Dec.
 21 note.

 Prices have also gained on signs that the uprising against Syrian leader Bashar Al-Assad is heightening discord between Iran, a predominantly Shia Muslim nation that has given military support to Assad, and Saudi Arabia, a Sunni-majority kingdom assisting opposition forces.
 Refugees are fleeing Syria to neighboring states including Iraq, the fastest-growing oil producer this year among the 12 members of the Organization of Petroleum Exporting Countries.

 “It is a proxy war,” said Paul Horsnell, the head of commodities research at Barclays in London, who expects Brent to average $125 a barrel next year, the highest forecast tracked by Bloomberg.
 “It’s operating down the same fault lines that go right through the Middle East, and spilling out into every country that it borders onto.”

-Brent has advanced 3.2 percent this year to $110.80 a barrel on the London-based ICE Futures Europe today, and is on course for an annual average record.
-The North Sea grade rallied 22 percent in 2010 and 13 percent last year, when it averaged $110.91 a barrel.
+Brent advanced 1.5 percent in the year through Dec.
+21, to $108.97 a barrel on the London-based ICE Futures Europe.
+The North Sea crude rallied 22 percent in 2010 and 13 percent last year, when it averaged $110.91 a barrel.

 Global oil demand will expand by 1 percent next year to 90.5 million barrels a day, versus growth of 0.9 percent in 2012, the IEA predicted in its report.
 China will account for about 30 percent of the expansion.